-The HTTP status codes that occur when creating a data object using CDMI content type are described in Table 9.
+The HTTP status codes that occur when creating a data object using CDMI content type are described in Table 11.

-Table 9 - HTTP Status Codes - Create a Data Object using CDMI Content Type
+Table 11 - HTTP Status Codes - Create a Data Object using CDMI Content Type

-HTTP Status Description 201 Created New data object was created.
-202 Accepted Data object is in the process of being created.
-The CDMI client should monitor completionStatus and percentComplete fields to determine the current status of the operation.
-400 Bad Request Invalid parameter or field names in the request 401 Unauthorized Incorrect or missing authentication credentials 403 Forbidden Client lacks the proper authorization to perform this request.
-404 Not Found A resource was not found at the specified URI.
+HTTP Status Description 201 Created The new data object was created.
+202 Accepted The data object is in the process of being created.
+The CDMI client should monitor the completionStatus and percentComplete fields to determine the current status of the operation.
+400 Bad Request The request contains invalid parameters or field names.
+401 Unauthorized The authentication credentials are missing or invalid.
+403 Forbidden The client lacks the proper authorization to perform this request.
+404 Not Found The resource was not found at the specified URI.
 409 Conflict The operation conflicts with a non-CDMI access protocol lock or may cause a state transition error on the server.